A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and crazy quilts.

-In the old days, quilts were used solely provide warmth.
+In the old days, quilts were used solely to provide warmth.
 They were added onto a bed, layer upon layer, until the person was comfortable.
 Some were stuffed into open spaces in the walls and windows to avoid drafts.
 Their only function was to keep people warm.

 Quilts today do much more than that.
-Since we have heating systems and insulation, they are not as necessary for bedding.
+Since we have heating systems and insulation, quilts are not as necessary for bedding.
 In addition, we have more time and resources available to make our quilts beautiful as well as functional.

 Why Decorate Your Home With Quilts?

-Displaying your antique quilt, especially if it is an heirloom quilt made by a special family member, honors the work and love she put into the quilt, and also honors her as a person.
+Displaying your antique quilt, especially if it is an heirloom quilt made by a special family member, honors the work and love she put into the quilt and also honors her as a person.
 If it is a family heirloom, it honors the entire family as well.

 You can change the decor each season simply by changing the quilts that you display.
 There are a variety of quilting styles today, and you are sure to find many quilts that fit your tastes perfectly.
-If not, you can always make one, or ask a quilter to make one for you.
+If not, you can always make one or ask a quilter to make one for you.

-Since quilts can be made to your specifications, you can choose the colors and patterns that properly represent you, and the size and shape of your furniture and the open spaces on your walls.
+Since quilts can be made to your specifications, you can choose the colors and patterns that properly represent you, the size and shape of your furniture, and the open spaces on your walls.
 You can make your quilts artistic or traditional, simple or complex, a simple color palette or a large combination of colors, calm or exciting, all depending on your mood and your personality.

-You can use just one as a conversation piece, or combine them to make a bold statement.
+You can use just one as a conversation piece or combine them to make a bold statement.
 Quilts can be used in many different ways throughout your house to beautify and add unique and interesting charm to your living abode.

 Possible Quilt Themes for Homes